Joe Knapik

 He also experimented with home-brewing, but “he didn't make very good beers,” said Knapik, who sampled it with his siblings.
 “And he didn’t know much about bottling, either, because every once in a while you'd hear” — Knapik makes a pop sound — “and we knew it was one of his bottles exploding.”

 Growing up in Riverside, California, Knapik wandered the riverbed of the Santa Ana River, collecting water samples from stagnant pools that remained long after the rains.
-Then, using the microscope his father bought him, he’d study the microorganisms.
+Then, using the microscope his father bought him, he’d study the micro